The Board of Trustees is Rowcroft’s governing body and has overall responsibility for the hospice.

 All of our Trustees are volunteers and bring with them their own unique professional and life experiences.
 Their primary focus is to ensure we’re able to offer an excellent standard of care for patients and their families for generations to come.

 Sally Scott-Bryant, Chair of the Board of Trustees

 Sally has a wealth of experience in human resources and is also a qualified Homeopath.
 She runs her own business and brings to the Board skills that she’s gained at both strategic and operational levels in the telecommunications and financial sectors.
 Sally became a trustee in January 2017, following two years of volunteering with us as a Complementary Therapist.
-Sally was appointed Chair of the Board of Trustees in May 2019.
+Sally was appointed Chair of the Board of Trustees in May 2019 and she is also Chair of The Ella Rowcroft Endowment Trust.

 Dr Cathryn Edwards OBE

-Cathryn is a Medical Consultant in Gastroenterology.
-The hospice benefits from her clinical insights and understanding of NHS management structures, as well as her skills in strategic planning, leadership and communications.
-Cathryn is also Chair and President of the British Society of Gastroenterology and was Chair of our board until May 2019.
+Honoured with an OBE for services to medicine, Cathryn is Registrar of the Royal College of Physicians – the first woman ever to hold this position – and she is also a consultant gastroenterologist in Torbay.
+As a Trustee of both Rowcroft Hospice and the Ella Rowcroft Endowment Trust, the hospice benefits from her clinical insights and understanding of NHS management structures, as well as her skills in strategic planning, leadership and communications.
+Cathryn was Chair of our Board of Trustees until May 2019.

 Alex joined the Royal Marines in 1995 and rose up the ranks to become Colonel.
 He has also served as Chief of Staff of Task Force Helmand in Afghanistan and as a strategist in the UK Ministry of Defence.
 Alex was awarded an OBE in 2011 for Operational Planning and Leadership in Afghanistan.
 After dedicating the first half of his working life to military service, he left to spend more time with his family.
 In 2016, Alex joined the senior leadership team of a design, engineering and project management consultancy.
 Alex has considerable fundraising experience, including helping to raise £250,000 for the Brain Tumour Charity as the Operations Director for the Ocean Valour transatlantic row in 2015.